 A totally eclipsed moon is visible because our atmosphere bends light onto its surface.
 Long wavelengths like orange and red reach the moon.
 I imagined myself on the moon watching Earth cover the sun.

 Totality lasted 50 minutes as the moon traveled through Earth's shadow.
 During totality, Regulus and Saturn brightened as did all the stars.
 They were hard to see because I was in the middle of Nashville.
 I called Michael!
 He was taking pictures.
-Totality is boring!
+Totality is boring.
 It is the going in and coming out that titillates.
 The drama resumed as the moon emerged on the other side of Earth's shadow.
 It lightened around the bottom rim.
 Suddenly, it was one-third lit, then half-lit.
-The moon looked like a snowman's head with a toboggan.
+The moon looked like a snowman's head with a toboggan on it.
 The roundness of our planet was unmistakable.
-I sat on a bench in the courtyard and watched a full moon emerge as if nothing had happened.
+I sat on a bench in the courtyard and watched the full moon emerge as if nothing had happened.
 Clouds rolled in the instant the eclipse was over.
 Too late!
 I had seen one of nature's great spectacles!

 The eclipse lasted 3 hours, 26 minutes and was visible across North America.
 Everyone on the night side of Earth could see it.